There’s no reason to settle for bad commercial HVAC service

 Chances are, your commercial HVAC service contract is for one year.
 You might also be getting a discount for signing a multi-year contract.
 Many allow for 30-day written notice to end the agreement, as long as you’re current with your payment.

-Also, be aware that many contracts auto-renew unless you inform the vendor in advance of your intention to end the relationship.
+Also, be aware that many contracts auto-renew unless you inform the vendor in advance.
 If your current contract is coming to an end soon, now is the right time to consider transitioning to a new service provider.

 STEP 2: Evaluate the commercial HVAC service you’re getting